 The City of Bellevue is taking steps to reduce greenhouse gas emissions.
-In 2006, the City Council signed on to the Mayors' Climate Protection Agreement, establishing a goal to reduce greenhouse gas emissions to 7 percent below 1990 levels by 2012.
+In 2007, the City Council signed on to the Mayors' Climate Protection Agreement, and the recommended 2020 Environmental Stewardship Plan recommends reducing greenhouse gas emissions 50% by 2030 and 80% by 2050.

 The city tracks greenhouse gas emissions for both government operations and the entire community on an annual basis.
-To track Bellevue's greenhouse gas emissions, the city keeps a detailed Environmental Performance Dashboard.
+To learn more about Bellevue's greenhouse gas emissions, check out our Environmental Performance Dashboard.

-The City of Bellevue is part of the King County-Cities Climate Collaboration (K4C), an innovative partnership between King County and 12 other cities — Burien, Issaquah, Kirkland, Mercer Island, Normandy Park, Redmond, Renton, Sammamish, Seattle, Shoreline, Snoqualmie and Tukwila — to coordinate and enhance the effectiveness of local government climate and sustainability action.
+The City of Bellevue is part of the King County-Cities Climate Collaboration (K4C), an innovative partnership between King County and 17 partners — Bellevue, Burien, Issaquah, Kenmore, Kent, Kirkland, Lake Forest Park, Mercer Island, Normandy Park, Port of Seattle, Redmond, Renton, Sammamish, Seattle, Shoreline, Snoqualmie, and Tukwila — to coordinate and enhance the effectiveness of local climate and sustainability action.

 Greenhouse Gas Emissions Inventory